 - B.A.
 Lewis and Clark College, 1984

-Professor Ballard has extensive experience teaching and researching in various countries.
+Dean Ballard has extensive experience teaching and researching in various countries.
 In addition to field research in Brazil for her LL.M. degree, she earned a Fulbright grant in the country of Georgia, and a Gonzaga Research Council grant for research in Colombia.
-In both Georgia and Colombia, Professor Ballard’s research focused on measures to protect the rights of people forcibly evicted from their homes and land by armed conflict.
-In addition, Professor Ballard has taught law courses in Georgia, Guatemala, and Italy.
+In both Georgia and Colombia, Dean Ballard’s research focused on measures to protect the rights of people forcibly evicted from their homes and land by armed conflict.
+In addition, Dean Ballard has taught law courses in Georgia, Guatemala, and Italy.